taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 Reflexively spend 1 black essence to learn which of an array of options will lead to the worst short-term outcome.
 #### Safety Through Denial II
-Spend 1 black essence and roll against difficulty 8; this charm lasts for one day per success (or one scene for a failure).
+Spend 1 black essence and roll WP against difficulty 8; this charm lasts for one day per success (or one scene for a failure).
 While in effect, all magic that seeks to harm, impede, inconvenience, or otherwise oppose you becomes vulgar.
 If done in front of you, it becomes vulgar with witnesses.
 Furthermore the first